Abdul-Qadeer654/Abdul-Qadeer654/mycode.md

 hello there

-are u ready to code
+are u ready to code!